I decided I wasn’t going to let my dreams die with me.

 I’m Vy (Vee), the Creatrix behind JOIE DE VY.

-I don’t want to be remembered for what I survived.
+I don’t want to be remembered for what I achieved.

 I want to be remembered for how fully I lived.